sanand0/tools-in-data-science-public/README.md

 ### Updates

 - 13 Jan 2025: GA3 release date moved from 10 Jan 2025 to 15 Jan 2025 due to faculty delay.
 Students have till 2 Feb 2025 - more than the 10 days expected for a GA.
+- 22 Jan 2025: GA2 submission date moved from 26 Jan 2025 to 2 Feb 2025.
+GA4 release date is moved from 24 Jan 2025 to 31 Jan 2025.
+This is to reduce the amount students have to learn in a short period.

 <!--